Is This What We're Getting With The Next Big iPhone Update?!

-We've been hearing about iPhone 8 rumors for months, and while we likely won't get confirmation on anything until September, there are other rumors that will be shot down or substantiated in just a few months.
+We've been hearing about iPhone 8 rumours for months, and while we likely won't get confirmation on anything until September, there are other rumours that will be shot down or substantiated in just a few months.

 Apple's industry event, the Worldwide Developer's Conference (WWDC) is set to take place June 5 to June 9 in San Jose, CA. It's here that developers, and the rest of us mere iPhone mortals, get a first look at what's coming in the newest iteration of iOS, iOS 11.
 While it won't formally roll out until the new iPhones are released — if Apple sticks to its usual release schedule — we'll get a sneak peek at everything to look forward to.